 - Colliding with and knocking over stacked warehouse goods

-- Directly hitting a nearby employee or visitor
+- Forklift hitting or crushing an employee or visitor

 - Malfunctioning or poorly maintained forklift truck